This post is updated regularly to reflect the latest movies to leave and enter Hulu. *New additions are indicated with an asterisk.

 Horton Hears a Who

-Blue Sky Studios handled this animated adaptation of the Dr. Seuss classic, the story of Horton the Elephant, voiced very well by Jim Carrey.
-Try and use films like this one as a portal to get your little ones to read more Seuss, one of the most essential writers in any family library.
-It may not do the source material true justice, but no film has, and this one has great work from Carrey, Steve Carell, Carol Burnett, Will Arnett, and many more.
+Blue Sky Studios handled the animated adaptation of the Dr. Seuss classic, the story of Horton the Elephant, voiced very well by Jim Carrey.
+Try to use films like this one as a portal to get your little ones to read more Seuss, one of the most essential writers in any family library.
+It may not do the source material true justice, but no film has, and this one has great voice work from Carrey, Steve Carell, Carol Burnett, Will Arnett, and many more.

 The LEGO Movie is one of the most creative and enjoyable animated films of the 2010s.
 The sequel may feel a bit too cluttered at times, but it retains enough of that energy to make it worth a look on Hulu, especially as all of our creative faculties have been reduced by the insanity of 2020.